About the Board

 - Margaret Collins (Chairperson) – former Regional Executive Director, South Metropolitan Education Region, Department of Education

-- Ron Dullard (Deputy Chairperson) – former Director, Catholic Education Western Australia
+- Ron Dullard AO (Deputy Chairperson) – former Director, Catholic Education Western Australia

 - Nicole Brown – Dean of Students (PK-6), Peter Moyes Anglican Community School

 - Emily Donders – Assistant Head of Learning, Humanities and Social Sciences, Rossmoyne Senior High School

 - Kate Offer – Senior Lecturer, School of Law, The University of Western Australia